tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 If the cards are not particulary easy, you may never get to the review queue.
 What I recommend you to do in this case is similar to the trick used to fight backlogs.

+Create a filtered deck with these settings.

 ```
 deck:Japanese is:due is:learn -rated:1 -is:new
 ```

+Send all your learning cards to this deck, then pull out 10~20 at a time and graduate them.

 ## New cards